 There has been plenty of hype around experience – User and Customer in the business circuit.
 More so in today’s digital age.
-These are the times of omnichannel experience.
+These are the times of using omnichannel technology to deliver a holistic customer experience.
 The business-customer interactions have evolved and are no more limited to just a call or an email.
 Now, everything is available on either a website, mobile or social media.
 Unlike in the past, customers today are well informed and a lot more empowered.
 Keeping up with that, brands are also working on delivering a holistic experience for both, their employees and the customers.

 Truly successful brands are the ones who are able to strike the right balance between the needs of the employees and demands of the customers.
 But first, we need to understand what do customer experience (CX) and user experience (UX) mean.
 Thereon, we will illustrate the differences between the two.
 Lastly, we will close the discussion by chalking out the map for a modern-day contact center which successfully delivers a great CX and UX.

 UX is the consumer’s experience with a brand’s product.
 It could be, a website, software or an app.
 User experience is the includes the interface design – its usability, ease of navigation, architecture, visual hierarchy.
 Abandonment rate, error rate and clicks to completion, etc. can be some of the measures to quantify UX.
 The target of the UX designers thus is to ensure product designs are in accordance with the need of targeted buyer persona to provide an enjoyable experience.

 CX is the new kid on the block and that too a popular one.
 CX is the perception of the customers about their interactions with the brand.
 The importance of CX is further highlighted in a Forrester report, stating,